Windows Server Backup vs Cloud Backup: What MSPs Need to Know

 - Development or test environments where full enterprise backup is unnecessary

-For production environments serving business-critical functions — especially those managed by MSPs on behalf of clients — WSB's limitations typically make a dedicated backup solution more appropriate.
+For production environments serving business-critical functions — especially those managed by MSPs on behalf of clients — WSB's limitations typically make a dedicated cloud backup solution more appropriate.

-- Deduplication and compression: Significantly reduced storage consumption and faster backups
+- Deduplication and compression: Significantly reduced storage consumption and faster backups after the initial full

-- Application-aware backup: Granular, transactionally consistent backup of SQL Server, Exchange, and Active Directory
+- Application-aware backup: Granular, transactionally consistent backup of SQL Server, Exchange, and Active Directory with point-in-time recovery

 Key things to check when assessing an existing WSB setup: